The clouded thicket looms above, clear in its obscurity. Beneath which, the land quakes in anticipation; then the lightning snaps forth.

 Rat.

-"I truly hope you can make your dad proud when he wakes up," I add, letting out a jovial chortle.
+"I truly hope you can make your dad proud when he wakes up," I add, letting out a jovial chortle

-Taking a slow breath, I exhale deeply.
+Taking a slow breath, an exhale escapes from the depths of my lungs.

-There's no other way to say it.
+There's no other way to say it.We're dead.

 To think it would be some swamp rat that is the culprit; eating, digesting, and finally excreting me out in this turd-bowl soup.

-No. Not him.
+At least take the dog first.No.
+Not him.
 He's the only useful ally I've got.I couldn't bear watching him suffer.
 Just please kill him quick if anything.

 Filth laps at their shanks spraying on my boots; each step drags us down with a wet, resounding plump.

-Our pace falters as their hips strain, slogging through the thickening muck.
+Our pace falters as their hips strain.

 They live up to their rat name—thugly rodents.